-Figure 2: New Conglomerate Package identified at Purdy's Reward (E47/1745):
+Figure 2: New Conglomerate Package identified at Purdy's Reward (E47/1745) with gold nugget locations:

-Artemis Resources Limited ("Artemis" or "the Company") (ASX: ARV) is pleased to report the recovery of a significant number of gold nuggets from its newly identified conglomerate Witwatersrand style gold project in the Karratha area at Purdy's Reward, West Pilbara (Figure 1 and 6).
+Artemis Resources Limited ("Artemis" or "the Company") (ASX: ARV) is pleased to report that the recovery of a significant number of gold nuggets continues from its newly identified conglomerate Witwatersrand style gold project in the Karratha area at Purdy's Reward, West Pilbara (Figure 6).

-Flattened "water melon seed" shaped nuggets (Figure 3, 4 and 5) have been recovered from conglomerates with mafic origin.
+Flattened and typically "water melon seed" shaped gold nuggets (Figures 1 and 5) totalling 547.4 grams have been recovered from conglomerates with mafic origin in the past 4 days to Sunday evening, 6 August.
+The strike length over which gold nuggets have been recovered has now increased to approximately 900m.
+On 2 August 2017, Artemis announced that it had recovered 385 grams of gold nuggets over a 650m strike length from the previous 9 days exploration efforts on top of the conglomerates.
 The consistent nature of the nuggets is thought to relate to emplacement in a high energy, submarine environment associated with glacial transgression and regression.